 - Do: Use formal sentences “Would it be possible…” or “I would be grateful if you would…”, “Could you please…”

 - Don’t: Pressure with “This is extremely important” or “It would really mean the world to me”

 - Do: Provide a specific reason to persuade.

 - Don’t: write long unnecessary things

-I strongly believe that once you learn the proper technique, writing action required emails will be no problem.
+I strongly believe that once you learn the proper technique, writing action-required emails will be no problem.
 What we should base on is some format words and phrases as we listed above.
 But the question now is how to learn these words by heart?
 Using eJOY eXtension is a helpful way!
-Note down them on our wordbook, and eJOY will remind you until you remember by many cool ways such as games like this:
+Note down them in our wordbook, and eJOY will remind you until you remember in many cool ways.

 You can also learn how to write other types of business emails from our blog: